What this is about

 A second really important layer of the movie is Laila's relationship with her mother.
 From my point of view the mother, except for one situation, always fights for the independent and self-determined life for her daughter.
 Autonomy is another important topic of the movie.
 The relationship between the two from my point of view is on eye height.
 But again I feel not exactly competent enough for an educated opinion.
 I tried to search sources but my research was unsuccessful.

 Laila's mother is a fighter and at the same time more or less always calm.
 Then, maybe half through the story we get to know that she has cancer.
 The movie made me cry in several ways, not just because it was sad but especially because the love in it.
 I also liked that the movie does not hide the father's emotions.

 The actors for Laila and Khanum are both able bodied.
 The preparation for the roles may be an interesting read.

 This is a pretty old movie from 1999.
 It shows love stories, struggles, more than one

-LGBTQIA* diversity, LGBTQIA* activism, discrimination and violence.
+layer of diversity regarding LGBTQIA* topics, LGBTQIA* activism, discrimination and violence.
 The movie

 features quite a lot interesting characters

 and pairings, two lesbian pairings in the main roles.
 Each of the characters has major flaws that